 Established in 2006, Vision and Call is built on the belief that life’s longer lessons, the ideas that shape commitment and souls, are often best learned through an apprenticeship experience and worked out through a community of mentors and peers.
-The vision is to assist college-aged students and recent graduates to consider their vocation direction while gaining meaningful ministry or work experience.
-The program typically targets young adults, ages 20-25.
+The vision is to equip young adults to consider the direction of their vocation while gaining meaningful ministry or work experience.
+The program typically targets young adults ages 20-25.

 Once a Vision & Call internship program is approved, the Murdock Trust shares costs with each organization, which may participate for up to six years.
 (Programs are expected to continue beyond our initial support.)

 The Murdock Trust funds summer, part-time, and full-time internships, and each internship program is expected to implement the six essentials.

 Learn more about the six essentials and watch the series of training videos we produced that go into each of the six program essentials we have identified as being critical components of an exemplary internship program.

 The Vision and Call Internship Program grant is offered every two years.
 Contact John Franklin for information.

 Involvement of Experienced Leadership – V+C Episode 2